trewknowledge/GDPR/README.txt

 == Changelog ==

+= 1.2.1 =
+* After one user reported that their scroll bar disappeared I decided to remove the code that do that when the reconsent modal shows up.
+This has no impact on anything, but it might fix this user problem.

 = 1.2.0 =
 * Fix has_consent and is_allowed_cookie JavaScript functions not being available globally.
 * Add a function to get the consent checkbox without echoing them.